django-cms/django-filer/docs/settings.rst

 ``FILER_FILE_CONSTRAINTS``
 --------------------------

-Defines the path for callable method.
+Defines the full path of the method.
+Default is None

-If you would like to introduce new constraint to filer, you can use this setting and pass string as method path.
-Actual constraint method should raise validation error for case which is not valid.
+If you would like to introduce new constraint to filer, you can use this setting and pass full path of method as string.
+The method should raise validation error for the case which is not valid.

 e.g::

-    FILER_FILE_CONSTRAINTS = ['PATH_TO_METHOD_NAME']
+    FILER_FILE_CONSTRAINTS = ['myapp.helper.file_check_method_name']